Wondering how to start a call centre? No idea where to begin? You’re in the right place.

 - Great creative-problem solving skills

 Remember, your customer service reps can be seen as the face of your brand.
 They’re the ones your customers have the most contact with.
-Therefore, it’s crucial that you hire the right people who can represent your company’s values and are motivated to satisfy customers with great service.
-Your team will grow, learn, and adapt to new challenges together while ensuring the customer is their first priority.
+Therefore, you must hire the right people who can represent your company’s values and are motivated to satisfy customers with great service.
+Your team will grow, learn, and adapt to new challenges together while ensuring the customer is their priority.

 According to ICMI, 74% of customer service leaders acknowledge that they aren’t fully empowering their agents to provide the best customer experience.
 Don’t be a part of that statistic!
 When your agents are empowered with all the training and tools they need, they can deliver better support.
 That, in turn, leads to improved customer satisfaction rates.